 - Battles are graphically impressive

 - The impressive scale of battles

 - New multiplayer modes

-Feral have brought us a fantastic game which I feel everyone should have in their strategy games collection.
-Napoleon: Total war is a visually appealing, high quality strategy game that you should have.
+Feral has brought us a fantastic game which I feel everyone should have in their strategy games collection.
+Napoleon: Total war is a visually appealing, high-quality strategy game that you should have.
 With a great Campaign mode, Historical battles and Multiplayer modes along with the included DLC: The Peninsular Campaign and unit packs, Napoleon TW offers excellent value.